-But the best way to experience the Blue Mountains is using The Scenic Highway.
-A cable car system transporting you 300 meters over the mountain range.
+But the best way to experience the Blue Mountains is to use The Scenic Highway—a cable car system transporting you 300 meters over the mountain range.

-Alternatively (or in addition to) ride the Katoomba Scenic Railway, zigzagging through the mountains.
+Alternatively (or in addition), ride the Katoomba Scenic Railway, zigzagging through the mountains.
 Hold your breath, don’t look down, and be camera-ready!

 If you have enough time, book an overnight stay as the area of the Blue Mountains is very deserving of your time.